Presage-Security/SmartSpectra-Android-Dev/internal-demo/README.md

 // Set measurement duration (valid range for spot time is between 20.0 and 120.0)
 // Defaults to 30 if not specified otherwise smartSpectraButton.setSpotTime(30.0)
-// whether to save json at the end of measurements or not smartSpectraButton.setSaveJson(false)
 //whether to show fps in the previewDisplay smartSpectraButton.setShowFps(false)
 ```